ISA-tools/isa-api/docs/sampleassayplan.rst

        >>> f=json.dumps(study_design_final, cls=StudyDesignEncoder, sort_keys=True, indent=4, separators=(',', ': '))

-.. hint:: The ISA ``Study Design`` JSON is distinct from the ISA ``Investigation`` JSON document.
+.. note:: The ISA ``Study Design`` JSON is distinct from the ISA ``Investigation`` JSON document.
 The ISA ``Study Design`` JSON  is a 'frozen dry' version of an ISA document, boiled down to all the critical study design components which can be used to regenerate an ISA document from its fundemental properties.
 It is therefore a very effective to document experiments in a °°prospective manner**.